Sparronator9999/YAMDCC/README.md

 ### Community tested laptops

-The following laptops have been tested by the community and are confirmed to be working:
+The following laptops have been tested by the community and are confirmed to be working, but don't have their own public YAMDCC configs:

 - MSI Katana GF66 12UG (thanks @porkmanager)
 - MSI Vector GP78 HX 13V (thanks @Twisted6)